Untitled-Chat-App/Old-Assessment-Backend/docs/docs.md

 [`https://chatapi.fusionsid.xyz/`](https://chatapi.fusionsid.xyz/)

-I will include only the part after so if I write [`/api/user/me`](https://chatapi.fusionsid.xyz/api/user/me) The full URL of the endpoint will be at https://chatapi.fusionsid.xyz/api/user/me
+In most examples I will include only the part after the base url.
+**Example:** If I write [`/api/user/me`](https://chatapi.fusionsid.xyz/api/user/me), The full URL will be at https://chatapi.fusionsid.xyz/api/user/me

 **Encryption**
-All services and protocols (REST & WebSocket) within the API are using TLS and HTTPS/WSS.
+All services and protocols (REST & WebSocket) within the API are using HTTPS and WSS which has TLS (Transport Layer Security) encryption.

 **Aditional Cloudflare Security**
 I also use cloudflare as a middle man for requests.
 This helps with caching, security because they have functions for that, anylytics and more